cdklabs/cdk-multi-az-observability/API.md

 - *Type:* number

-The percentage of faults for a single ALB to consider an AZ to be unhealthy, this should align with your availability goal.
+The percentage of faults for a single ALB to consider an AZ to be unhealthy, a number between 0 and 100.

-For example
-1% or 5%, 0.01 or 0.05.
+This should align with your availability goal.
+For example 1% or 5%, provided as 1 or 5.

 ---